versionone/openAgile/VersionOne/TeamStreams/Plan.md

 * Define line between free and paid services
 * Define WIP levels
 * Near-shore is primary
+* Improve current documentation by checking if it is up to date and accurate(live examples)
+* Define priorities (customers vs community)
+* Imporve test code coverage so we can detect errors early

 **4) How to best to engage/interact with the larger org/community?**